Where can I obtain a Marriage Licence Application?

 Generally, marriage licenses are issued within two business days provided that the applicant submits the necessary documentation.

 Minimum age requirement for a marriage licence is eighteen.
-Sixteen and seventeen year olds are eligible for a marriage licence with written consent of the legal guardian (Form 6 can be obtained at Civic Centre, Municipal Service Centres or Information Desks).
+Sixteen and seventeen year olds are eligible for a marriage licence with written consent of the legal guardian (Form 6 can be obtained at any Municipal Office).

 The fee for a marriage licence is $135.00 no HST.
 Applicants may pay with Cash, Debit Card, or Certified Cheque only.

-In order to be eligible for a Marriage Licence, each partner must provide 2 pieces of VALID and ORIGINAL identification confirming name, birth date and signature.
+In order to be eligible for a Marriage Licence, each partner must provide 2 pieces of VALID and ORIGINAL identification confirming name and birth date.

 The first piece of identification must be one of the following: